SUNKEN CONCRETE PROBLEMS

 Sunken Concrete in Arkansas

 Concrete damage can appear on almost any area of your property.
 Whether you have a sunken driveway, sidewalk, garage floor, porch, patio, or foundation, it is important to get it looked at right away.
-Your concrete will only continue to deteriorate over time, which can not only be unsightly, but can also be a tripping hazard for you and for visitors.
+Your concrete will only continue to deteriorate over time, which can not only be unsightly, but can also be a tripping hazard for you and visitors.

-More Causes of Sunken Concrete in Little Rock, AR
+Causes of Sunken Concrete in Little Rock, AR

 Soil movement isn't the only thing that can cause your concrete to sink and settle.
 If the ground wasn't properly prepared when your home was first built, the concrete that was laid will be more likely to shift.
 Another common issue that we see is trees that are planted much too close to a concrete slab.
 The roots of trees or other large plants can grow underneath your it and push up against the slab, causing it to become uneven.